Last updated on 8/28/2020 at 11:00 am

-NOTE: The department still needs to program its system to address EB.
-This will be done after programming for PEUC is completed.
-While this may delay the payment of EB to those who quickly exhaust both regular UI and PEUC, when they can file for EB, they will receive all back payment for which they are eligible.
+NOTE: Programming efforts for EB have been paused, and will be re-started after Lost Wage Assistance (LWA) is completed.
+When an individual can file for EB, they will receive all back payment for which they are eligible.
 This page will be updated when additional information on the implementation of EB is available.

 Wisconsin triggered onto the Extended Benefit (EB) program, which provides additional unemployment benefits to those who exhaust previous benefits, effective May 17, 2020 due to an increase in the state's unemployment rate.